Merkoba/Hue/configuration.md

 "max_stored_images"
 >The amount of most recent images to have stored in a room.
 Each room has an array of images stored, when the array's length surpasses this number, the oldest image in it will get deleted.

-"settings_default_sound_notifications"
->Whether sound notifications are enabled by default.

 "settings_default_highlight_current_username"
 >Whether current username triggers a highlight by default.

 "settings_default_case_insensitive_username_highlights"
 >Whether highlights for current username are case insensitive by default.

-"settings_default_show_joins"
->Whether to show user joins by default.

-"settings_default_show_parts"
->Whether to show user parts by default.

 "settings_default_open_whispers_automatically"
 >Whether popup messages will open automatically when arrived by default.

-"settings_default_tv_height"
->The % height the tv will take by default when the image is also displayed.

 "settings_default_warn_before_closing"
 > Default setting of whether it should warn before closing the application/tab.